VICTORIA, British Columbia — Canada has begun work on a multibillion-dollar project to ensure it has a submarine capability beyond 2025.

 A Canadian-based subsidiary of Ultra Electronics of the UK is conducting maintenance work on the towed-array sonars on the Victoria class.
 That work will continue until 2016.

-Industry sources said the proposed modernization program for the Victoria class is expected to provide a variety of work for domestic and foreign suppliers.
+Industry sources said the proposed modernization program for the Victoria class is expected to provide a wide variety of work for both domestic and foreign suppliers.

 Over the years, the boats have been limited in their availability to the Navy because of technical issues.

 High-pressure welds had to be replaced and cracks were found in some of the valves on the four subs.
 Steel piping also needed to be replaced because the boats were put into storage in the United Kingdom with water in their fuel tanks.
 The Chicoutimi was damaged by a fire in 2004 that killed one officer.
 The submarine Corner Brook struck bottom off the west coast of Vancouver Island in 2011.

 In addition, there have been delays in installing equipment, such as the weapons fire control and communications gear.

 "The introduction of the Victoria class has been fraught with many issues and faced a number of setbacks,'' a May 2009 report produced by the Navy acknowledged.

 The Navy, however, believes that the corner has been turned on the submarine fleet.